emmajdaniel96/infamous-reapers/README.md

 - Struggled to position the Iframe (YouTube clip) and to allow it to be responsive
   - Used a div tag to center the iframe

 ### Testing

+- Each page had gone through the [Validator](https://validator.w3.org/) in order to make any bugs or erros that have been missed whilst building the site are caught before submission.

+* index.html
+    -

 ## Deployment